 expert digital marketing coach matthew bertram

-It is not marketing.
-It is not automation.
 It is not a collection of tools.

 I work with organizations where:

-• Attribution is unclear
+• Attribution is unclear or contested

-• Growth feels volatile instead of controlled
+• Growth feels volatile rather than controlled

 They suffer from structural misalignment.